CSA-Profiles CRAC format#

 </rdf:RDF>

 For the StaticPropertyRange, the PropertyReference must also be RotatingMachine.p.
-The value of the set-point (in MW) is determined by the normalValue given that the valueKind is absolute and that the direction is none to indicate that the set-point is an imposed value without any degree of freedom for the RAO.
+The value of the active power (in MW) is determined by the normalValue given that the valueKind is absolute and that the direction is none to indicate that the active power is an imposed value without any degree of freedom for the RAO.

 The normalValue can be overridden in the SSI profile if a RangeConstraint with the same mRID as the StaticPropertyRange is defined.
 In that case, the field value of the RangeConstraint will be considered instead.